Swiss-Polar-Institute/data-management-guidance/documentation/working_on_data.md

 ### Raw data

-Your primary copy of the data, known as "raw" data, is that which comes directly from the instrument, sample analysis, or primary observation.
+The original copy of the data, known as "raw" data, is that which comes directly from the instrument, sample analysis, or primary observation.
 This raw data should be saved as it is, backed up and **should never be modified**.
 The primary copy of the raw data should have read-only access so it can never be altered inadvertently.
 Never reorganise or alter the primary copy of raw data files.

 ### Work on a copy of your raw data